Adesin-fr/piDrummer/README.md

-# urDrummer
+# piDrummer

-urDrummer is a DIY drum trigger device. it uses an Arduino and some basic components to get the signal from your pads (AKA triggers) and send them to an Orange PI PC.
+piDrummer is a DIY drum trigger device. it uses an Arduino and some basic components to get the signal from your pads (AKA triggers) and send them to an Orange PI PC.

 The Orange PI PC is used to play sounds according to the triggers you hit.